 This week you’re building to your own deck, though calling it a deck might be a little generous.
 You’re more building a team.
 A team of four stalwart cards to bring you to victory.

-When you start the match, your opponent is shown three of your four cards.
-The fourth being hidden behind a “mystery choice” overlay.
+When you start the match, your opponent is shown three of your four cards, with the fourth hidden behind a “mystery choice” overlay.
 They will ban one of those cards, even the “mystery choice” should they so choose.
-All copies of that card are removed from your deck.
-Your deck is then reshuffled to give you 10 copies of the three remaining cards.
+All copies of that card are removed from your deck, then your deck is reshuffled to give you 10 copies of the three remaining cards.
 If you had any copies of the banned card in your hand, they, too, are removed.
 You proceed to you draw as many cards as needed to get back to the same number of cards in hand as you started with.

 How to win the Battle of the Bans Tavern Brawl

 The key to victory is picking the right four cards.
 You need to set up your deck so your opponent can’t ban away you win condition.
 It’s like a game of tic-tac-toe where you want to have to two ways to win.
-This is the third time we’ve seen this Brawl and all of the past card lists still dominate.
-In my games thus far, I’ve seen little to no experimentation with new cards and players seem to be playing the same old decklists.
-If you do see an exciting new deck with newer cards, let me know about it in the comments.
+This is a Wild Brawl, so check out the previous decks, plus some new highlights for this go around.

 Without further ado, let’s get into the lists!
 Here are some good card combos to try: